 Depending on a variety of Indian scriptural sources, the number of Nadis (and sub-Nadis) is thought to be 101, 72000, or 350000, or sometimes even millions.
 Usually, 14 Nadis are considered specifically important, and among those, the three Nadis mentioned above are of most significance.

-Also, it’s through the Sushumna Nadi the so-called Kundalini Energy arises (when awakened) from the root Chakra (Muladhara) to the crown Chakra (Sahasrara).
+Additionally, it’s through the Sushumna Nadi the awakened Kundalini Energy arises, flowing from the root Chakra (Muladhara) to the crown Chakra (Sahasrara).
 In many Indian spiritual schools it’s thought that awakened and rising Kundalini Energy will lead to spiritual growth and finally spiritual enlightenment and bliss.

 Like with the Sen Lines in Thai Massage and the Meridians in TCM, the Indian Nadis contain special points, that is, acupressure points or acupoints, which in Ayurveda and Yoga are called Marma points (by the way, in the Indian Tamil Nadu state they are called Varma points).
 Generally, 107 or 108 main Marma points are recognized, and they are manipulated (with acupressure, stretches, and Yogic exercises, and such) to cure specific physical, mental, emotional and spiritual illnesses or discomforts.